-- a Residential development as part of mixed-use schemes - b Some larger retail units in the core areas of the High Street.
+- a Residential development as part of mixed-use schemes - c Modern office space to offset the loss of manufacturing jobs.

-- c Modern office space to offset the loss of manufacturing jobs. - d A district heating network. - 3 Placemaking Principles - a Strengthen the shopping offer in the southern end of the High Street and provide better pedestrian connections from the main car parks to the core retail area, creating a stronger frontage to South Road. - b Enable more intensive use of the South Road car park providing the opportunity to accommodate a modern food store.
-Any development here should retain public car parking for the town centre. - c Conserve the town centre's heritage and unique townscape character. - d Enhance the positive feature of the River Somer. - e Reduce the amount of traffic using the retail core of the High Street and improve the environment for pedestrians. - f Improve routes and major entrances into the centre. - g Improve access to green infrastructure including the proposed Town Park. - h Improve linkage to Sustainable Transport Routes. - i Improve the range of leisure and visitor attractions as part of the total town centre offer.
+- d A district heating network. - 3 Placemaking Principles - a Strengthen the shopping offer in the High Street and provide better pedestrian connections from the main car parks to the core retail area, creating a stronger frontage to South Road. - c Conserve the town centre's heritage and unique townscape character. - d Enhance the positive feature of the River Somer. - e Reduce the amount of traffic using the retail core of the High Street and improve the environment for pedestrians. - f Improve routes and major entrances into the centre. - g Improve access to green infrastructure including the proposed Town Park. - h Improve linkage to Sustainable Transport Routes. - i Improve the range of leisure and visitor attractions as part of the total town centre offer.